 Journeying to meet the master at the top of a mountain is no longer necessary.
 These days, you can keep your guru right there in your pocket with meditation and mindfulness apps.
-These are our top 10.Even though it’s the simplest thing in the world to do, sometimes it can be hard to just BE.
-Our monkey mind grasps onto the tensions of the day, and finding equanimity can feel nearly impossible.
-The good news is, there’s an app for that.

 It’s ironic, isn’t it?
 Even though our smartphones are our greatest source of distraction, mobile mindfulness and meditation apps can be highly effective in helping us achieve the relaxation and calm we seek.
 While over the last few years, more and more have flooded the market, only a handful are truly worth your while.
-We took a number of the top apps out for a spin, and these are the top ten best bets out there…
+We took a number of the top apps out for a spin and found the best mindfulness and meditation apps out there.

-Headspace welcomes users in with it’s ‘Take 10’ program, 10 days of guided meditations hosted by Andy Puddicombe, a former Tibetan monk, and present-day mindfulness advocate and meditation teacher.
+Headspace welcomes users with it’s ‘Take 10’ program, 10 days of guided meditations hosted by Andy Puddicombe, a former Tibetan monk, and present-day mindfulness advocate and meditation teacher.
 Andy’s meditations provide easy, 10-minute sessions each day that can help anyone get into the regular habit of slowing down, via thought-provoking metaphors and simple, relatable instructions.

 Your first 10 days fly by, and then you’re invited to subscribe - for $12.99 per month, or $94.99 per year.
 The cool part is, though, you’re not in it alone.
 There’s a fun buddy system feature that lets you and a friend sync up within the app and encourage one another other along down the path to nirvana.

 Similar to Headspace, Calm provides a free, seven-day course for guided-meditation exercises, followed by a monthly subscription at $12.99, or a yearly one for $59.99.
 Once you hop on as a paid user, you unlock access to a 21-day program for wellbeing, and a week-long series focused entirely on getting a better sleep each night, as well as more than 50 other guided meditation programs tackling anxiety, stress, focus, better breathing, and more.